tiagodalloca/spec-examples/README.md

 If you're willing to help, comm'on man!
 You rock! :clap:

 Specially welcomed:
-  - Spelling corrections (English isn't my first language)
+  - **Spelling corrections** (English isn't my first language)
-  - Issues related to the code or something
+  - **Issues** related to the code or something
-  - Iprovements suggestions
+  - Improvements **suggestions**
-  - More examples, of course!
+  - **More examples**, of course!
-  - Documentation additions
+  - **Documentation** additions

 If there's something I've learned round here in github is that you never know what kind of contribution you might get.
 I'm waiting yours!

----

 Well, guess what?
-I'm doing it just for fun!
+I'm doing it because I wanna help others who may be beneficiated from these examples!

+Guess something more?
+I love using :exclamation:s !!!
+In my country, they usually mean happyness!